This plan to protect child safety could put your privacy at risk

 Is this bill likely to pass?

-Of the many tech-focused laws proposed in Silicon Valley's reckoning, the EARN IT Act appears to have the most momentum, particularly because of its bipartisan backing, as well as its framing around protecting children rather than directly going after encryption.
+Of the many tech-focused laws proposed in Silicon Valley's reckoning, the EARN IT Act appears to have the most momentum, particularly because of its bipartisan backing, as well as its framing around protecting children rather than being a direct assault on encryption.

 When the draft bill first surfaced, there had been two senators attached to it.
 When it was officially announced, the EARN IT Act grew to 10 lawmakers sponsoring the bill.
 It has bipartisan support from six Democrats and four Republicans.

-The bill's critics understand that online child sexual exploitation is an abhorrent crime and that tech platforms are not doing nearly enough to curb the issue.
+The bill's critics understand that online child sexual exploitation is an abhorrent crime and that tech platforms aren't doing nearly enough to curb the issue.

-The concern with the bill is that if it uproots end-to-end encryption, it would likely end up putting children in more danger, as their sensitive information could now be stolen and eavesdropped on by malicious attackers.
+The concern with the bill is that if it uproots end-to-end encryption, it could well end up putting children in more danger, as their sensitive information could be stolen and eavesdropped on by malicious attackers.
+But that message may not get through, given the way the EARN IT Act is being pitched.

-The EARN IT Act has not been proposing itself as an anti-encryption bill, however, and rather as an anti-child abuse law, despite the risks that it poses for security and privacy.

 "It's framing a problem as impossible to rebut," Barrett said.
 "Who can be against a child protection, anti-bad guy bill?"